 It is anticipated that this Comprehensive Annual Financial Report (CAFR) may be read by a wide variety of people, and care has been taken to provide useful information, even to those who may not be familiar with the Authority.
-Toward that end, this report is presented in three major sections: Introductory, Financial and Statistical.
+Toward that end, this report is presented in three major sections: Introductory, Financial, and Statistical.

-The introductory section is intended to familiarize the reader with the organizational structure of HCWA and the nature and scope of the services provided.
-This letter, together with a list of current HCWA board members and an organizational chart following this letter, comprise the introductory section.
+1. The INTRODUCTORY SECTION is intended to familiarize the reader with the organizational structure of HCWA and the nature and scope of the services provided.
+This letter, together with a list of current HCWA Board Members and an organizational chart following this letter, comprise the introductory section.

-The financial section includes the independent auditor's report on the basic financial statements, Management's Discussion and Analysis (the "MD&A") of the Authority's overall financial position and results of operations, and the audited financial statements, including the accompanying note disclosures and required supplementary information.
+2. The FINANCIAL SECTION includes the independent auditor's report on the basic financial statements, Management's Discussion and Analysis ("MD&A") of the Authority's overall financial position and results of operations, and the audited financial statements, including the accompanying note disclosures.

-The statistical section provides information regarding the Authority's economic condition and is divided into five sections: financial trends, revenue capacity, debt capacity, demographic and economic information, and other operating information.
+3. The STATISTICAL SECTION provides information regarding the Authority's economic condition and is divided into five sections: financial trends; revenue capacity; debt capacity; demographic and economic information; and other operating information.